adamquan/dotnet/opentelemetry-dotnet-grafana/README.md

-# .NET Core Application OpenTelemetry Instrumentation & Grafana Cloud
+# .NET Core App OpenTelemetry Instrumentation & Grafana Cloud

-Demo of instrumenting **the .NET Core Apps** with OpenTelemetry.
+This is a demo of instrumenting **the .NET Core Apps** with OpenTelemetry.

 The demo app contains two interconnected microservices.
 Both will be instrumented using OpenTelemetry .NET SDK: